 A few months ago, Ross Lukeman left his apartment and his full-time job in Houston to live and work out of a converted Chevy cargo van.
 He found the process so rewarding he now wants to teach other travelers how to convert a van into a tiny home-on-wheels.

 Lukeman is a former architect and runs the website, Alternative Homes Today.
 He now works for himself and has created the Cargo Van Conversion Course, an online set of high definition videos that will teach you step-by-step how to convert a van into a full-time living space.

 The course can be used for any van, but Lukeman’s 2014 Chevy Express 2500 was a nice base for his own project.
-The nearly 19 foot van has a twin bed and an office with a wall-mounted computer and monitor.
-In addition, the van has fresh water tanks, a sink and a cooktop.
-The roof has 200 watts of solar panels connected to a 300 watt inverter.
+The nearly 19-foot long van has a twin bed and an office with a wall-mounted computer and monitor.

 The Chevy Van was once owned by a rental company.

 Lukeman stripped the inside and added insulation and wood paneling.

 The wall-mounted computer monitor is a main focus of Lukeman’s interior.

 The electrical components are tucked neatly behind the bed.